 - Take the Connecticut board exam

-Candidates can expect their apprenticeships to last one to three years under the direction of licensed funeral directors or managers.
+After the completion of their degree and the board exam, candidates are typically required to complete an apprenticeship.
+This takes one to three years to complete, under the direction of licensed funeral directors or managers.

 - 180 hours at their internship